Close Icon

 talley abbey

-1. There’s still some great examples of architecture within the ruins
+1. There are still some great examples of architecture within the ruins

 Dating from the 12th century, the abbey is now little more than a few ruins which house some splendid gothic arches.
 Some examples of fine stone quoin work remain on the corners of some ruined pillars, so be sure to keep a keen eye out.